-Directions to California Scenario (Noguchi Gardens): So where is this hidden garden?
+Directions to Noguchi Garden (California Scenario): So where is this hidden garden?
 About a block away from South Coast Plaza.
 I park at the old TGI Friday’s and just walk behind the building to the area between the high rise buildings.
 (Garden Address: 611 Anton, Costa Mesa) MAP TO CALIFORNIA SCENARIO IN COSTA MESA

 Where to Park to See Noguchi Garden (California Scenario): This next photo is a peek at the parking garage and how it looks coming right off I-405 northbound exit.
 You will have Segerstrom in front of you, but turn left into this structure and park near the NORTH ELEVATORS of the structure that leads to the buildings.

 The gardens are completely hidden from street view by the buildings and parking structure.
 You will want to walk out where you see this sign in the garage.

 Is Noguchi Garden free?
 Yes.
 There is no admission charged.
 It is a public garden.